softcite/softcite-extractions/README.md

 # Softcite Extractions from Open Access Literature

-Analyses of software mentions and dependencies

-## What this dataset is

-The softcite-extractions dataset is a collection of ML-identified mentions of software detected in about 24,000,000 academic papers, created using the Softcite Grobid model, which was trained on the Softcite Annotations dataset v2.
+The softcite-extractions dataset is a collection of ML-identified mentions of software detected in about 24 million academic papers.
+The papers are all open access papers available circa 2024.
+The extractions were created from academic PDFs using the Softcite Grobid model and pipeline, which was trained on the Softcite Annotations dataset v2.
 See https://github.com/softcite/ for details and papers.

-### The data model
+## The data model

 A __paper__ can contain many __mentions__, each of which was found in a full-text snippet of __context__, and extracts the (raw and normalized) __software name__ , __version number__, __creator__, __url__, as well as associated __citation__ to the reference list of the paper.